rcaneill/xnemogcm/README.md

 ## Usage

-`xnemogcm` is capable or recombining the domain_cfg and mesh_mask files, the recombining tool from the NEMO toolbox is thus not need here.
+`xnemogcm` is capable or recombining the domain_cfg and mesh_mask files, the recombining tool from the NEMO toolbox is thus not needed here.

 ```python
 from pathlib import Path